jmquigs/ModelMod/Docs/userguide/README.md

 At any time during the game, you can use the input keys to toggle mod display.
 This is helpful if some mod is causing a rendering glitch.

+You can reload mods at any time using the CTRL-F1 key (in the F key layout).
+To speed up reload time, this only reloads mods whose mmobj timestamps have been updated since the last load.
+Keep this in mind if you are renaming files to test something: renaming doesn't change the timestamp, so the cache can get stale.
+    To force a full reload, or to reload configuration changes made in the launcher, use CTRL-F10.

 #### Textures

 ModelMod will attempt to snapshot the textures in use so that they are available in Blender.
 However, it assumes that you don't normally want to change the texture for the mod.
 So changing the texture in blender won't change it in game.

 If you want to use different textures, you can edit the XXMod.yaml